62°

 Legislative Services

-The Legislative Services Division produces the Council docket, and records and maintains the official minutes of the City Council meetings.
+The Legislative Services Division produces the Council docket and records and maintains the official minutes of the City Council meetings.
 It also processes notices of land use changes such as rezoning, annexations, and street work.
-The docket is posted outside the City Administration Building, as well as on the City's website at www.sandiego.gov/city-clerk.
+The docket is posted outside the City Administration Building and on the City's website at www.sandiego.gov/city-clerk.
 It is complete with backup exhibit materials to ensure public access.
-Each year, Legislative Services staff process the decisions of the Council including new laws, deeds, contracts, leases, and permits.
+Each year, Legislative Services staff process the Council's decisions, including new laws, deeds, contracts, leases, and permits.

 Jennifer L. Berry, Deputy Director, 619-533-4081

-The Research Section responds to thousands of requests each year and disseminates information regarding legislative actions and policy decisions to other agencies, City departments, and the public.
-If you have a request or question you can call us at 619-533-4000 or via e-mail at cityclerk@sandiego.gov.
+The Information Section acts as the initial contact for most callers and visitors to the Office of the City Clerk.
+They respond to thousands of requests each year and disseminate information regarding legislative actions and policy decisions to other agencies, City departments, and the public.
+If you have a request or question, you can call us at 619-533-4000 or via e-mail at cityclerk@sandiego.gov.

 Marc Webb, Deputy Director, 619-235-5247